Exploring infant brain development

 • Online surveys for mom

-• Collection of infant stool samples
+• Collection of mother and infant biosamples

-• Collection of breast milk samples
+• Collection of infant movement information

 What to expect during your study visit: